Close panel

 If the takeover bid for Banco de Sabadell shares is ultimately successful, would it be possible to unlock the announced synergies while maintaining two independent legal banks, i.e. with no merger?

-• BBVA’s calculations include a financial penalty arising from the change of control in relation to Banco Sabadell existing alliances in the fields of pensions, bancassurance and payments, as well as the corresponding fair value adjustments.
+• BBVA’s calculations include a financial penalty arising from the change of control in relation to Banco Sabadell existing alliances related to pensions, bancassurance and payments, as well as the corresponding fair value adjustments.

 Do your calculations consider the cost of breaking up Banco Sabadell's existing alliances?

 • BBVA is committed to ensuring that no one is denied access to financial services.
-The bank will not leave behind any town, neighborhood or area where one of its branch offices plays a vital role for local businesses and communities.
+The bank will not leave behind any locality where it is the only bank with a presence.

 • In fact, in recent years BBVA and the financial sector have partnered closely with the Spanish Ministry of Economy to widen the availability of financial services to all communities and not leave anyone behind.
 Significant progress has been made in ensuring ongoing access to financial services in rural areas and for those aged over 60, among other achievements.